How to Sell Your Bowen, Sideshow, or Other Statue Collection

 Also, try not to sell to any pawn or thrift shops.
 They generally don't pay much and don't know anything about statues from Sideshow, XM, Prime 1 Studios, Kotobukiya, or Bowen.

 Selling a collection of statues can be difficult, whether they're smaller pieces like Kotobukiya/Bowen or bigger pieces like Sideshow/Prime 1.
 If you're careful and have a game plan, then life should be much easier when you're ready to sell.
-Note that any advice we provide in this article is just our opinion and you should always do thorough research before buying or selling statues (or any collectibles).
+Note that any opinions we provide in this article are for entertainment purposes only and you should always do thorough research before buying or selling statues (or any collectibles).
 Be sure to consult as many sources as possible so you can understand the process of selling a statue collection.